kritika-datar/ICRQE/README.md

 1. Install requirements from requirements.txt
 2. Create directories .repositories and .chroma_db under the backend folder
 3. For UI, Install npm and setup react -  npx create-react-app frontend, cd frontend, npm install axios, npm start
-4. To run this project you need and Open AI key.
+4. To run this project you need an Open AI API key.
 5. For running the project pass any python repository url to the text box.
 And click on Process repository
 6. It will generate embeddings and diagrams.
 7. Next ask any question relevant to the repository in the text box